yashagarwal0307/Assignment-Automatic-speech-recognition-and-NER-classification-/README.md

   Test: [chest x-ray]
   Anatomy: [lungs]
   ```
-### 4. Map the fact sheet with the actual NER found by the model.
+### 4. Map the fact sheet with the actual NER labels in the medical domain  on which the d4data/biomedical-ner-all model was trained on.

 ### 5. Evaluation Metrics